 Regarding the e-commerce market, Pinterest introduced Lens Your Look, a visual search engine that allows you to find outfit ideas inspired by your wardrobe.
 So if you are looking for new ways to wear your favorite jean or blazer, you can add a photo of it to your search to find outfit ideas that you eventually can buy.

-The described solutions train models from databases containing information about products, customers and purchases.
+In the solutions described above, Machine Learning models are trained with information about products, customers and purchases.
 Additional information such as reviews or feedback can be helpful.